sphynx-owner/perfect-radial-blur/README.md

 How to install:

 1. download the content of this repo
-2. move both folders in the addons folder into your addons folder in your project
+2. move both folders in the addons folder into the addons folder in your project
 3. follow [this video](https://youtu.be/nCuSlTkzo-U) for setup